-The following individuals are among those who deserve special mention:
+The below individuals are among those who deserve special mention.

 Ron Miskoff – Ron is a graduate of Rutgers College (now Rutgers University) in New Brunswick and received his Master’s of Liberal Studies from Rutgers-Newark.
 While at Rutgers, he was an editor of The Targum and was a member of WRSU radio.
 He spent many years in the broadcast industry on the air and later as a reporter for The Home News Tribune; after that he worked as a photographer for Greater Media newspapers.
 Ron also owned a printing company, a photo studio and a firm that provides layout services for high school and college student newspapers.
 In the 1980s he published a local newspaper.
 He has been a part-time lecturer at Rutgers since the 1980s and is now a full-time faculty member.
 He is also the associate director of the Journalism Research Institute at Rutgers.
 Ron is a former president of the New Jersey chapter of the Society of Professional Journalists (SPJ-NJ), currently serves as Treasurer for SPJ-NJ and also serves on the board of the Garden State Scholastic Press Association.
 Ron served as the President of NJFOG from 2009 to 2011 and is a current member of the Board.